 - Personality disorders

 Not all mental health conditions fit into a two-word diagnosis.
-If you have been diagnosed with a mental health disorder of any kind, get in touch with an experienced attorney at Abell and Capitan Law.
+If you have been diagnosed with a mental health disorder of any kind, get in touch with an experienced attorney at Capitan Law.
 You may qualify for long-term disability benefits.

 Not all ailments can be seen.
 Mental disorders can take a huge toll on a person’s emotional, and even physical well-being.
 Those with mental health disorders deserve the financial safety net that long term disability benefits can provide.
 Having a mental health disorder shouldn’t make applying to benefits more complicated, but sometimes it can.
-Let the experienced legal team at Abell and Capitan Law help you file for the benefits you are entitled to or appeal a denied claim.
-You have rights, and Abell and Capitan Law wants to fight to protect them.
+Let the experienced legal team at Capitan Law help you file for the benefits you are entitled to or appeal a denied claim.
+You have rights, and Capitan Law wants to fight to protect them.

-If you have a mental health disorder and need to file for long-term disability benefits, or have filed a claim and been denied, contact Abell and Capitan Law.
+If you have a mental health disorder and need to file for long-term disability benefits, or have filed a claim and been denied, contact Capitan Law.
 We have the experience to go up against the big insurance companies.
 To schedule a free, no-obligation consultation, call (267) 419-7888 today.
 We don’t collect attorney fees until the insurance company pays you what you are owed.